smsajjadzaidi/AI-Tutor/README.md

       - **Conceptual**: For questions requiring an explanation of a concept.
       - **Other**: For questions that don't fit into the other categories (e.g., open-ended, opinion-based).

-2. **GPT-4 Integration**:
+2. **Groq Integration**:
-    - After classification, the app generates responses using GPT-4 based on the type of question.
+    - After classification, the app generates responses using Groq with the llama-3.2-11b-vision-preview model based on the type of question.
     - Factual questions receive short, direct answers.
     - Conceptual questions receive detailed explanations.
     - Other questions are answered by analyzing the tone and intent behind the question.